Can You Have Both a Will and a Living Trust?

 What is a Living Trust?

-A living trust is a legal document that allows a person to manage their estate while they are still living.
+A revocable living trust is a legal document that allows a person to manage their estate while they are still living.
 The trust is created by the person, known as the grantor, and is managed by a trustee who is responsible for managing the assets of the trust and following the instructions outlined by the grantor.
-A living trust helps to ensure that the grantor's wishes are carried out after they die.
+A revocable living trust helps to ensure that the grantor’s wishes are carried out after they die and offers the flexibility to be modified or revoked during the grantor's lifetime.

 Living trusts have a long history in the United States, with the first ones being established in the late 19th century.
 In more recent times, they have become an increasingly popular tool for estate planning because they can help reduce the cost and complexity of administering an estate after someone passes away.